Berkhamsted: Education

 State schools in Berkhamsted provide education in a two-tier system.
-Elementary education is offered by the six primary schools in the town: Bridgewater, Greenway Primary & Nursery School, St Mary’s Church of England Primary School, St. Thomas More Catholic Primary School, Swing Gate Infant School and Nursery, Thomas Coram Church of England Primary School, and Westfield Primary School and Nursery.
+Elementary education is offered by the seven primary schools in the town: Bridgewater Primary School, Greenway Primary & Nursery School, St Mary's Church of England Primary School, St. Thomas More Catholic Primary School, Swing Gate Infant School and Nursery, Thomas Coram Church of England Primary School, and Westfield Primary School and Nursery.

-Ashlyns School, is a Foundation school and sixth form with 1,200 mixed pupils aged 11 to 19 years.
+Ashlyns School is a Foundation school and sixth form with 1,200 mixed pupils aged 11 to 19 years.
 The school was begun in the 18th century, when a philanthropist, Thomas Coram, was granted a royal charter "for the Maintenance and Education of Exposed and Deserted Children" in 1739.
 The school is located in a Grade II listed building and is an example of neo-Georgian architecture.Since 2003, Ashlyns School building and its chapel have been a Grade II listed building.

-The Grade 1 Listed Berkhamsted School Old Hall, described by William Camden as "the only structure in Berkhamsted worth a second glance".
+The Grade I Listed Berkhamsted School Old Hall, described by William Camden as "the only structure in Berkhamsted worth a second glance."